 There are some varieties of bread which don’t need an oven to be cooked.
-Some typical breads of the Middle East, for example, are baked on a hot flat stone or a large piece of metal sheet under which burning coals are placed .
-The dough is stretched by hand into a thin and wide sheet that is disposed on the hot surface like a blanket and thereby cooked.
+Some typical bread of the Middle East, for example, is cooked on a hot flat stone or a large piece of a metal sheet under which burning coals are placed.
+The dough is stretched by hand into a thin and wide round piece that is disposed on the hot surface like a blanket and thereby cooked.

 Traditional in the north of my country and in many countries of the world is the bread baked under ashes and embers.
-In homes where firewood is burning most of the time, round flat pieces of dough are placed by the fire and covered with ashes and embers and left there until an exquisite aroma fills the air.
+In homes where firewood is burning day and night, round flat pieces of dough are placed by the fire and covered with ashes and embers and left there until an exquisite aroma fills the air.
 The hot pieces of bread are then shaken to remove ashes and are ready to be consumed.

 -Closed bread ovens are very old and are found in many different cultures.
 Using stones or bricks of clay and even fresh clay, a low elliptic chamber is built on a flat floor of the same material with a low opening on one end as loading door.

 The door should be low to prevent the escape of steam and heat.
-On the other end, half way between the floor and the top an exhaust port is open to allow the smoke to scape.
+On the other end, halfway between the floor and the top, an exhaust port is open to allow the smoke to escape.

 This oven is operated in two stages:

-1.- Heating: having the vent uncovered dry firewood is introduced by the loading door and is given fire.
-Flame and embers warm the walls and floor of the oven.
+1.- Heating: having the vent uncovered dry firewood is introduced through the loading door and is given fire.
+Flame and embers heat up the walls and floor of the oven.
 When the firewood is consumed ashes and embers must be swept out using a poker shaped as a solid rake through the loading door.

-It is very important this oven to be absolutely dry.
+It is very important this oven be absolutely dry.
 Humidity in the walls or floor will prevent it to get properly hot.
-Must be covered from rain between uses.
+Must be protected from rain between uses.